jrmiller82/pathfinder-2-sqlite/README.md

 Also, most use cases of this data will likely be read only, so the sqlite limitations on concurrent writes won't be an issue either.

+## Stop yacking and tell me how to generate the database from the YAMl!

+Ok!

+You'll need a working python3 installation and the module `pyyaml` installed.

+### To install pyyaml

+Run the correct pip install command: `pip install pyyaml`.
+Depending on your operating system, this might be `pip3` or `python3-pip` instead of `pip`.

+### Generate the database

+From the repository root, navigate to the `bin` directory with a `cd ./bin` and then run `python3 gendb.py`.
+The code is not optimized for speed, so depending on your system and disk I/O, it might take a minute or so.
+The output file is currently a `tmp.db` in the repository root.
+You can then explore the db file with `sqlite3 tmp.db` called from the repository root directory.

 ## Where we need the most help right now

 ### Proofreading Spells.yaml